City-of-Helsinki/events-helsinki-monorepo/apps/hobbies-helsinki/README.md

 ### Route (pages)

-The pages are served with some server side rendering (SSR) mechanism to offer better search engine optimization (SEO) and fast user friendly UI.
+The pages are served with some server side rendering (SSR) mechanism to offer better search engine optimization (SEO) and fast user-friendly UI.
 The pre-rendering process that we mostly use here is SSG - "automatically generated as static HTML + JSON (uses getStaticProps)".
 The server side rendered pages are under the [pages](./src/pages/) -directory.
 More about NextJS's data fetching in https://nextjs.org/docs/basic-features/data-fetching/overview.